danhpham2000/danhpham2000/README.md

 * ✉️  You can contact me at [danhpham1104@gmail.com](mailto:danhpham1104@gmail.com)
 * 🧠  I'm currently in progress of completing 10 Udemy courses that useful for my academic in Computer Science, including DSA, Software Development, API, Database,etc...Hopefully, after this summer, I will be able to have a solid foundational knowledge about the world of sofware engineering.
 * ⚡  I'm learning and praticing with different challenging and interesting projects.
+* Other than that, thanks for visiting my repository

 ### Skills